-I’m pretty sure that the vast majority of people who are searching online for funny speech topics must be students who have been assigned the task of creating and delivering a funny speech as part of a school project.
+I’m fairly sure that the vast majority of people who are searching online for funny speech topics must be students who have been assigned the task of creating and delivering a funny speech as part of a school project.

 I say that because from my perspective as a comedian trainer, this notion of trying to find funny speech topics is like one of those prank jokes where a teenager is sent into an automotive parts store by one of their parents to try to buy a bottle of “blinker fluid”.